-Let’s get straight to the questions on your mind: Is this swelling normal?
-How much discomfort should I expect?
+Is this swelling normal?
+How much discomfort is too much?
 When can I get back to my routine?
-After a phlebectomy, these are exactly the things you should be asking.
-We want to provide clear, straightforward answers so you can focus on healing without unnecessary worry.
-This article demystifies the recovery process by explaining what’s happening in your body.
-We'll cover the common, temporary side effects you can expect and outline the specific warning signs of post phlebectomy complications that mean it’s time to call your specialist.
+After a phlebectomy, these are exactly the right questions to be asking.
+You deserve clear, straightforward answers so you can focus on healing with confidence.
+This guide will walk you through what’s happening in your body, explaining the common side effects you can expect.
+Most importantly, we'll outline the specific warning signs of post phlebectomy complications that mean it’s time to call your specialist.

 After any medical procedure, even a minimally invasive one like a phlebectomy, it’s completely normal to wonder what comes next.
 Knowing what to expect during your recovery can help you feel more confident and in control as your body heals.
 Most side effects are mild, temporary, and a sign that your body is repairing itself.
 Let’s walk through some of the most common things you might experience after your treatment, so you can rest easy and focus on getting back to your routine.